Your Source for Dry Ice Solutions

 What are some concerns to look for?

-If the temperature of the air drops below the dew point, this will cause moisture within the dry ice blasting machine and potentially lead to clogging in the flow of the dry ice through the system.
+1. Dew Point: If the temperature of the air drops below the dew point, this will cause moisture within the dry ice blasting machine and potentially lead to clogging in the flow of the dry ice through the system.
+This directly impacts your efficiency and requires more frequent blaster maintenance.

-The compressor generates moisture which could pass through the system and be deposited onto the surface.
+2. Moisture on the Surface: The compressor generates moisture which could pass through the system and be deposited onto the surface.
+This defeats the purpose of the dry ice blasting process, which is designed to be completely dry.

 What’s the solution?

-An Aftercooler will cool down the hot air coming from the compressor and causes little to no effect on the integrity of the dry ice.
-The Aftercooler also contains a water separator that traps moisture.
+An aftercooler will cool down the hot air coming from the compressor and causes little to no effect on the integrity of the dry ice.
+The aftercooler also contains a water separator that traps moisture, helping you to eliminate excess moisture from the system.

 The Cold Jet Aftercooler:

-• Decreases air temperature below dew point and drains this water from the condenser bowl
+• Decreases air temperature below the dew point and drains this water from the condenser bowl.

-• Cools air down so you don’t see temperature differential between dry ice and ambient air on the surface
+• Cools air down so you don’t see a temperature differential between the dry ice and ambient air on the surface, maximizing the thermal shock

-It’s important to understand that the Aftercooler should be as close to the machine and the application as possible.
-If you put it downstream close to the compressor, the air will cool down after it passes through, but once it travels the distance to the machine it will gradually heat back up.
+It’s important to understand that the aftercooler should be as close to the machine and the application as possible.
+If you put it downstream close to the compressor, the air will cool down after it passes through, but once it travels the distance to the machine it will gradually heat back up, compromising the required dry air.

-The effectiveness of the Aftercooler can also be affected by climate and geography.
-Drier climates, such as the Midwest region of the United States, are ideal for the Aftercooler.
-On the other hand, more humid climates might require other methods to ensure dry air.
+The effectiveness of the aftercooler can also be affected by climate and geography.
+Drier climates, such as the Midwest region of the United States, are ideal.
+On the other hand, more humid climates might require other methods of preventative maintenance to ensure dry air within your blasting environment.

-Whatever your environment, it’s important to understand the effect that hot or wet air has on the performance of your dry ice blaster.
-When you can limit or eliminate excess moisture, the performance of your dry ice blaster will greatly improve.
+Whatever your blasting environment, it’s critical to understand the effect that hot or wet air has on the performance of your dry ice blaster.
+When you can limit or eliminate excess moisture, the performance of your dry ice blaster and the effectiveness of your overall dry ice blasting will greatly improve.

 Contact us today if you're experiencing issues with wet or hot compressed air >>